Ariel Winter Shows Off Weight Loss In Skimpy Crop Top

 Ariel Winter is showing off her recent weight loss as she hits the gym in Los Angeles.

-According to The Daily Mail, Ariel Winter was spotted walking the streets of L.A. on Monday as she donned a skimpy workout ensemble while on her way to the gym.
+According to The Daily Mail, Winter was spotted walking the streets of L.A. on Monday as she donned a skimpy workout ensemble while on her way to the gym.

 The Modern Family star sported an all-black ensemble, which included a pair of form-fitting Nike leggings that showed off her curves.
 The actress also donned a tiny, long-sleeved black crop top for the outing.
 The skimpy shirt showed off Ariel’s flat tummy and toned abs just weeks after she admitted to losing some weight.

 Winter completed her look with a black leather purse slung over her shoulder and a pair of matching black Nike sneakers.
 She checked her phone as she strolled the streets wearing a minimal makeup look, which included a bare face, thick lashes, and nude lips.